≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-Profitability is perhaps one of the most important factors determining a company’s ability to pay cash dividends.
+Profitability is one of the most crucial factors in determining a company’s ability to pay cash dividends.
+Fortunately, Altria isn’t just profitable — it’s highly profitable.

-As seen in the chart above, Altria’s smokeable and oral tobacco segments have been very profitable, with annual operating income exceeding $10 billion and $1.6 billion, respectively.
+As shown in the chart above, Altria’s smokeable and oral tobacco segments are very profitable, with annual operating income exceeding $10 billion and $1.6 billion, respectively.

-Additionally, the profitability of these business segments is consistent and rising, indicating a positive trend and stability in their financial performance.
+Moreover, the profitability of these business segments is both consistent and rising, indicating a positive trend and stability in their financial performance.

-For example, Altria’s smokeable product OCI has risen by a whopping 37%, while that of oral tobacco products has risen even more, by 39% since 2016.
+For instance, since 2016, Altria’s smokeable product operating company income (OCI) has increased by an impressive 37%, while the OCI for oral tobacco products has risen even more, by 39%.

 Back To Table Of Contents